 No Impact.
-Mission Springs Water District provides waste water treatment services in this area, including the proposed site.
+Mission Springs Water District provides waste water treatment services in this area, including the project site.
 The Proposed Project would retain all stormwater on site.
-Two detention basins are proposed on the south side of the project site for this purpose.
-The Proposed Project does not propose the construction of septic tanks or alternative disposal systems.
+One retention tank is proposed on the east side of the proposed building for this purpose.
+The Proposed Project would construct an onsite septic system.
 The Proposed Project would not have impacts related to soils incapable of adequately supporting septic tanks or alternative wastewater disposal systems and no mitigation measures are required.